Fujifilm X-A3 vs YI M1

-The Fujifilm X-A3 and the YI M1 are two digital cameras that were revealed to the public, respectively, in August 2016 and September 2016.
-Both the X-A3 and the M1 are mirrorless interchangeable lens cameras that are based on an APS-C (X-A3) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the YI provides 20.2 MP.
+The Fujifilm X-A3 and the YI M1 are two digital cameras that were announced, respectively, in August 2016 and September 2016.
+Both the X-A3 and the M1 are mirrorless interchangeable lens cameras that are based on an APS-C (X-A3) and a Four Thirds (M1) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the YI provides 20.2 MP.

 An illustration of the physical size and weight of the Fujifilm X-A3 and the YI M1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the YI M1 is notably smaller (7 percent) than the Fujifilm X-A3.
 Moreover, the M1 is markedly lighter (17 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the M1 are weather-sealed.